-Ongoing research in the Rockefeller College of Public Affairs and Policy is focusing on strategies for efficient and effective model building in groups.
-The work is related to efforts by Richmond (1987), Vennix (1990), and Morecroft (1991), and grows out of more than fifteen years of research on computer-aided, facilitated meetings.2 structure, extended group ownership of the formal model and its implications, and acceleration of the process of model building for group decision support.
+Ongoing research at the Rockefeller College of Public Affairs and Policy is focusing on strategies for efficient and effective model building in groups.
+The work is related to efforts by Richmond (1987), Vennix (1990), and Morecroft et al. (1991), and grows out of more than 15 years of research on computer-aided, facilitated meetings (e.g., Milter and Rohrbaugh 1985; Phillips 1988; Carper and Bresnick 1989; Rohrbaugh 1992; Vari and Vecsenyi 1992; see Vennix et al. 1992 for further references).
+Group model building, as we intend the phrase, signals the intent to involve a relatively large client group in the business of model formulation, not just conceptualization.
+The goals are a wider resource base for insightful model structure, extended group ownership of the formal model and its implications, and acceleration of the process of model building for group decision support.
 However, the pitfalls generated by group processes and the modeling process are formidable.